sensei-hacker/inavwiki/Getting-started-with-iNav.md

 * Multirotors: GPS, magnetometer, barometer.
 * Fixed wings: GPS.
 (Can also use magnetometer and barometer but not needed.)

-### Naze32, CC3D and other F1 cpu targets restrictions.

-* Dropped all other telemetry than LTM.
-* Dropped all GPS protocols expect Ublox
-* Dropped sonar support
-* Dropped automatic magnetic declination.
-* Dropped Led strip
-* Support only S.Bus, Spektrum and IBus SerialRX protocols
-* For more complete list see this [Link](https://github.com/iNavFlight/inav/wiki/Hardware-and-feature-support-map)

-These features can be enabled if you download and compile your own, (Required to take out other features due to size limitations) Read [Building in windows ](https://github.com/iNavFlight/inav/blob/master/docs/development/Building%20in%20Windows.md) or setup your own [Virtualbox](https://github.com/iNavFlight/inav/wiki/Making-a-new-Virtualbox-to-make-your-own-INAV) with INAV build enverioment  and [Features safe to add and remove ](https://github.com/iNavFlight/inav/blob/master/docs/Features%20safe%20to%20remove%20and%20add.md) (This list is incomplete, still more that can be disabled.
-Feel free to add to the list showing)

 [Video showing how to edit and tailor iNav for you needs.](https://youtu.be/n3Z1fOQJAg8)

 ## GPS